-Private investigators will encounter the need to conduct some type of records search on an almost daily basis.
+Private investigators will encounter the need to conduct some records searches almost daily.
 Private eyes may need to gather the facts of a court case, conduct a background check, track down a missing person, or verify property ownership records.
 Knowing how and where to search can save you valuable time and money.

 Private investigators should understand the Freedom of Information Act (FOIA).
 The Freedom of Information Act (FOIA) is a law that gives people the right to access information from the federal government.
-It is often referred to as the law that keeps citizens in the know about their government.
-Federal agencies are required to disclose any information requested under the FOIA unless it falls under one of nine exemptions which protect interests such as personal privacy, national security, and law enforcement.
-The FOIA also requires agencies to proactively make available via online access certain categories of information, including frequently requested records.
-Learn more at https://www.foia.gov.
+It is often called the law that keeps citizens informed about their government.

 If you are looking for a private detective to perform lookups for you, please visit our Private Investigator Directory to find a local PI.